Maprunner/routegadget/src/pages/about.md

 Routegadget.co.uk was originally set up by Paul Frost to provide an easy way for clubs to use Routegadget.
 It is now run by Simon Errington.
 Each club gets a full installation of Routegadget which is kept up to date with the latest release.
 They just need to set up events using the provide manager interface.

 ## How do I get my club on Routegadget.co.uk?
-Contact [Simon](#contact-details) if you would like your club to be included on Routegagdet.co.uk.
-This service is free for clubs registered with the British Orienteering Federation.
+Contact [Simon](#contact-details) if you would like your club to be included on Routegadget.co.uk.
+This service is free for clubs registered with the [British Orienteering Federation](http://www.britishorienteering.org.uk/).
 Clubs could make a donation to the [Orienteering Foundation](https://www.orienteeringfoundation.org.uk/).

 ## Contact details